bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/trash-can.jpg" caption="" %}

 There's a very real risk that a pattern library will be thrown in the trashcan right alongside all the PSDs, PDFs and other artifacts of the design process.
-All the time and effort that went into into making a thoughtful design system and pattern library goes down the drain.
+Despite everyone's best intentions, all that time and effort that went into into making a thoughtful design system and pattern library can go straight down the drain.

-Why does this happen?
+How can that be?

 > A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap & backlog, serving an ecosystem. <cite>[Nathan Curtis](https://twitter.com/nathanacurtis/status/656829204235972608)</cite>

 **An artifact is something you'd find in an archaeological dig or a museum, whereas a system is a living, breathing entity**.
-A pattern library can provide helpful documentation, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.
+A pattern library can provide helpful documentation and serve as a helpful resource, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.
+A design system needs ongoing maintenance, support, and tender loving care for it to truly thrive.

 ## Changing minds, once again
 We've already discussed the importance of resetting everyone's expectations in order to establish a more collaborative, pattern-driven workflow.
-In order to save our design systems from the trash can and craft successful, lasting design systems instead, we must once again fundamentally rewire people's brains.
+In order to save our design systems from the trash can and craft lasting design systems instead, we must once again fundamentally rewire people's brains.

 ### What is it we're making again?
 We *think* we merely design and build websites.
 And that's true for the most part.
 After all, that's what our clients pay us to do, and the products we create are the vehicles that generate money and success for an organization.
 So it seems natural to focus on the final implementations rather than the underlying system.
 With this mentality, the live products remain the primary focus of everyone's attention, while any pattern library exists as an offshoot that provides helpful documentation for the final products.